Rorschach3/Weather_App/README.md

   pip install -r requirements.txt
 ```

 #### 7. Go to [OpenWeatherMap.org](https://openweathermap.org/api) and create an account to generate your own API Key.
-Once you copy your API Key rename both ".env.example" files to just ".env". then paste the API key and replace the text "paste your openweather api key here".
+Once you copy your API Key rename both ".env.example" files to just ".env". then paste the API key and replace the text "paste your openweather api key here."

 ## 8. Choose Flask or Tkinter Weather_App